pts/minilibc686/README.md

   the prepared archive
   [eglibc-2.19.sfx.7z](https://github.com/pts/minilibc686/releases/download/eglibc-2.19-v1/eglibc-2.19.sfx.7z)
   from GitHub, and it will extract it upon first use.
+* When used with *minicc*, most libcs (minilibc686, diet libc, uClibc) work with most compilers (OpenWatcom, GCC, Clang, TinyCC, PCC).
+Appropriate `#ifdef` lines have been added to the .h files shipping with *minicc*.
+  However, EGLIBC works with GCC and Clang only.
+(Theoretically it's possible to port the .h files to other compilers, but it hasn't happened yet.)
+All libcs except for EGLIBC also work in `-ansi` and `-std=c99` mode, all .h files included, without warnings.
 * (Most users want `--uclibc` instead of this.)
-  To use the bundled uClibc 0.9.30.1 (built for `-march=i686`) with the bundled TinyCC compiler, specify `--utcc`.
+  To use the bundled uClibc 0.9.30.1 (built for `-march=i686`) with the bundled TinyCC compiler in restricted mode, specify `--utcc`.
 Instead of the full uClibc .h files, the minilibc686 .h files will be used.
 By doing so, a subset of uClibc will be avaialble.
 * (Most users want `--uclibc` instead of this.)
   To use the bundled uClibc 0.9.30.1 (built for `-march=i686`) with the GCC or Clang compiler and the linker of the bundled TinyCC compiler, specify